 The International Association of Chiefs of Police (IACP) is the regulating and credentialing organization for the Drug Evaluation and Classification Program.

 DRE certification is valid for two years.
 In order to maintain certification, DREs must recertify every two years.

-For the GOHS DRE Coordinator for your region click here.
+To find the GOHS DRE Coordinator for your region click here for map.